 If you are worried that it might be too simple, then there are 3 levels of play to choose from.
 This makes it ideal for playing with children of different ages.

 Most everyone has played charades at some point in their life and now it is your five-year-old’s turn.
 If you’ve never played the game, the goal is simple – get someone to guess the word or action that you are acting out before the timer runs out.
 This fun little game can help teach strategy, reading skills, and taking turns.

-Scrabble Junior Game is a lower level game ready to teach your child the beginning functions of the advanced Scrabble game when they’re old enough to play.
-Start on the first board side where the words are already on the board and your child just needs to find the right letter to fill in the space.
+Scrabble Junior is a lower level game ready to teach your child the beginning functions of the advanced Scrabble game when they’re old enough to play.
+Start on the first board side where the words are already on the board and your child just needs to find the right letter to fill in.
 The board even comes with fun pictures and little characters to keep track of the score.

 More advanced players can flip the board to the other side and create their own words before moving on to the adult version of the game.
-This important game works like a crossword puzzle and helps children to learn how to spell, improve reading skills, and learn strategy.
-Kids will learn and appreciation and love for reading from this basic level crossword game.
+This important game works like a crossword puzzle and helps children to learn how to spell, improve reading skills, and learn strategies.
+Kids will learn and appreciate a love for reading from this basic level crossword game.